xpqz/dyalog-docs/language-reference-guide/docs/system-functions/cy.md

 You may copy an object from a namespace by specifying its full pathname.
 The object will be copied to the current namespace in the active workspace, losing its original parent and gaining a new one in the process.
 You may only copy a GUI object into a namespace that is a suitable parent for that object.
 For example, you could only copy a Group object from a saved workspace if the current namespace in the active workspace is itself a Form, SubForm or Group.

-See [Copy Workspace:](../system-commands/copy.md) for further information and, in particular, the manner in which dependent and referenced objects are copied, and copying objects from Session (.dse) files.
+See ["Copy Workspace: "](../system-commands/copy.md) for further information and, in particular, the manner in which dependent and referenced objects are copied, and copying objects from Session (.dse) files.

 A `DOMAIN ERROR` is reported in any of the following cases: